Housing

 The years passed but was there any improvement?

-Towards the end of 1861 an editorial in the Pioneer took stock of the housing of Ilkeston’s labouring poor which it described as the “monster evil of our times”…..three, four or more families in one house; often one family per room; parents, grown-up children and a ‘lodger’ perhaps sleep in the same area; “no provision for the ordinary decencies of life”.
+In 1861 an editorial in the Pioneer took stock of the housing of Ilkeston’s labouring poor which it described as the “monster evil of our times”…..three, four or more families in one house; often one family per room; parents, grown-up children and a ‘lodger’ perhaps sleep in the same area; “no provision for the ordinary decencies of life”.
 Disease and immorality were all around the folk of Ilkeston.
 As the nation grew, as industry flourished, as the population expanded, the problem worsened and the Pioneer saw no quick solution.
 It did however call upon landlords to provide decent homes with “adequate provision for the moralities of life”.

 One such landlord whom the Pioneer had in its sights was Ilkeston builder Thomas Shaw.

-Thomas Shaw and Pigsty Park.
+Thomas Shaw and Pigsty Park

 Adeline tells us ….“The upper field was turned into building plots, but it was not very attractive, in fact the road was so bad that one member of the Local Board said that the road was worse than a pigsty.
 The name caught on, and for many years that part of the town was called ‘Pigsty Park.’”

 Pigsty or Pigstye Park was the district including part of North Street, Crichley (or Critchley) Street and Carr Street, about an acre and a half in area.
-The name seems to have originated about 1860, when it appeared in the Ilkeston Pioneer of that time.
+The name seems to have originated about 1860, when it featured in the Ilkeston Pioneer of that time.
 The district is listed in the 1861 census, one of its residents being Thomas Shaw, builder and Primitive Methodist preacher, who designed and erected several houses in the area, on land he had purchased from Joseph Bailey, lace manufacturer.
 They were built in about six months.

-In 1861 the Pioneer reported on a fatal fever raging through this area, resulting in four or five deaths, and put the blame for these squarely on the shoulders of Thomas.
+In 1861 the Pioneer reported on a fatal fever raging through this area, resulting in four or five deaths, and put the blame for these squarely on the shoulders of Thomas Shaw.
 In its pages the newspaper accused the builder of cramming together his houses around confined yards, squeezing out any pure air and providing totally inadequate privies and drainage.
 This ‘sinkhole of the parish’ was a den of filth and fever, built purely for profit and without any regard for the health or safety of those forced to live there.

 One of the victims of the Pigsty Park fever was the Rev. William Carthy (left) of the Primitive Methodist Chapel who lived in Carr Street and who died there of typhoid in October 1861.